sklppr/memstore/README.md

 # calls item.age and item.name to retrieve attributes
 ```

-*Note that using Strings will result in a performance penalty because `Object#send` expects Symbols.*
+*Note that using strings will result in a performance penalty because `Object#send` expects symbols.*

 ### Custom Key